evkx/evkx.github.io/content/models/smart/hash3/hash3_Brabus/_index.md

 The Smart #3 Brabus delivers a solid performance with a maximum power of 315 kW (428 hp / 422 bhp) and a total torque of 543 Nm (401 lb-ft).
 It can accelerate from 0 to 100 km/h (0 to 62 mph) in 3.7 seconds and reaches a top speed of 180 km/h (112 mph), making it competitive within its class.

-## Battery, range, and charging
+## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 66 kWh and a net usable capacity of 62 kWh, providing an 4 kWh buffer (6.1%) for battery protection.
+The high-capacity battery has a gross capacity of 66 kWh and a net usable capacity of 62 kWh, providing a 4 kWh buffer (6.1%) for battery protection.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 415 km (258 miles), with an energy consumption rate of 14.9 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 150 kW.
 Charging from 0% to 100% takes approximately 80 minutes, while a more typical charging scenario from 10% to 80% takes 30 minutes with an average charging speed at 87 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 5% to 54%.
-This results in an effective charging speed, including time lost, of 89 kW, with each charging session taking about 20 minutes and 29 seconds..
+This results in an effective charging speed, including time lost, of 89 kW, with each charging session taking about 20 minutes and 29 seconds.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 23.7 kWh/100 km, the trip would take approximately 10 hours and 20 minutes.
 This journey would require six charging stops from 5% to 53%, with a total charging time of 120 minutes.

-### Onboard charger
+### Onboard Charger

 The  onboard charger supports up to 22 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 2 hours and 49 minutes using a home charging setup.

 {{< sitefiguresized thumb="models/smart/hash3/hash3_brabus/charging_1_st.jpg" title="Smart #3 Brabus" width="3000" height="1687"  >}}

-### Charge port
+### Charge Port

 The location of the charge port is on the [left rear side](../../../../technology/charging/connectors/#rear-side).
 This location makes it easy to use charge stations where you need to back up into the charger.
 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.